Cycling Alpe d’Huez and surrounds: cycling’s most famous cols

 Accommodation

-The rides in this guide are grouped around Bourg d’Oisans.
-This is where we stayed, and we think it’s one of the best towns in the Alps for excellent riding.
+The rides in this guide are grouped around Bourg d’Oisans, because on balance, we thought that would be most useful to anyone reading this.
 From Bourg d’Oisans you’ll find the following rides within easy reach: Alpe d’Huez, Col du Glandon (south side), Col de la Croix de Fer (south side), Col de Sarenne and Col du Galibier.

 Bike hire